University of Auckland Top Achiever Scholarships

 • If you decide to turn down a scholarship offer, your scholarship will be re-offered to another applicant.

-Being paid a scholarship
+Being paid your scholarship

 To be paid your scholarship you will need to

-• achieve admission to Waipapa Taumata Rau | University of Auckland with an NCEA rank score of at least 270, a CIE rank score of at least 330 or an IB score of at least 36*
+• achieve admission to Waipapa Taumata Rau, University of Auckland with an NCEA rank score of at least 270, a CIE rank score of at least 330 or an IB score of at least 36*

 • enrol full-time in an undergraduate degree or Certificate in Health Sciences